antonsolomko/snooker-andy/README.md

 They depend on players reliabilities.
 Low reliability results in high rating volatility, because in that case the rating is considered to be less precise and the system tries more adjustment, while high reliability means that the system is confident in the rating accuracy and only makes little changes.

-* The system has weak memory: current ratings depend strongly on recent games and very weakly on games played long time ago.
+* The system has weak memory: althoug all past games have some influence on the ratings, current ratings depend heavily on recent games and only slightly on games played long time ago.
+(Assuming that players play regularly, of course.
+Ratings of players who stopped playing at all are frozen.)

 ### Examples